Main Content

 This involves navigating the site with a keyboard, focusing on the use of the tabbed interface.
 We ensure that not only are elements focusable and have the correct focus states, but they are also arranged in a logical order—left to right, top to bottom.

-For screen reader testing—most of us being Mac users—we utilize VoiceOver, which works quite well.
+For screen reader testing—most of us being Mac users—utilize VoiceOver, which works quite well.
 The process involves navigating the site using various methods—by tab, by headings, by inputs, etc.—to identify any issues.

 As we come across problems, we document them in our report.